What's on this page

-If you decide to make extra repayments or repay the loan in full ahead of time, you will need to pay Early Repayment Charges.
-You’ll find full details in the ANZ Consumer Lending Terms and Conditions booklet (PDF 475kB).
+If you decide to make extra repayments or repay the loan in full ahead of time, you will need to pay Early Repayment Charges (PDF 47kB).
+You’ll find further details in the ANZ Consumer Lending Terms and Conditions booklet (PDF 475kB).

 How can I find out how much I still have left to pay?

 You can find out your outstanding balance by: